 This virtual medication safety education program is aimed to reduce the harm caused to patients by medication errors, specifically errors related to those of high-alert medications.
-Participant need to successfully navigate through five separate medication safety missions in order to escape.
+Participants need to successfully navigate through five separate medication safety missions to escape.
 Learners complete pre and post confidence surveys to assess their knowledge of best practices for medication safety.